Classic Bouillabaise with Rouille and Garlic Croutons

 8

 Add the tomato purée, stir through and let it all sauté for another 3-4 minutes.
 This will take away the acidity of the tomatoes.
-Make it sure it doesn't burn, as burned tomatoes will add a bitter taste.
+Make sure it doesn't burn, as burned tomatoes will add a bitter taste.

 9